Welcome to Belle’n’Paws.com!

 WHO are Belle ‘n’ Paws?

-After twelve years, the family had decided to sell their home and move.
-Their kids had grown and left the nest or went to college.
-Both Belle and Paws were headed for the ASPCA.
-In our world, you don’t throw away other family members, so when we heard their story, we stepped in to rescue these two beautiful cats and literally intercepted them on their way to the ASPCA.
+BellenPaws.com - Paws HeadshotThis family decided to sell their home and move after their children had grown up and/or left for college.
+Belle and Paws were destined for the ASPCA.
+In our world, you don’t discard family members, so when we heard their story, we stepped in to rescue these two beautiful cats, intercepting them before they reached the shelter.

 Who Are We?

-Paws Image 150px tileWe have family and friends who foster un-homed animals (abused or otherwise) and train animals for other people as service or support animals.
-We’ve made several animal rescues over the years ourselves.
+Paws Image 150px tileOur extended circle includes family and friends who foster homeless and abused animals, as well as train service and support animals for those in need.
+We’ve conducted several animal rescues ourselves over the years.

-With that being said, the final decision to take in Belle and Paws for us was easy… we had the room and we instantly fell in love with these two cats.
+Given this background, the decision to adopt Belle and Paws was an easy one for us—we had the space in our home and instantly fell in love with these two beautiful cats.

-It was Belle and Paws that inspired the website in the first place, so we’ve kept their names attached, but the site itself has become a place to share all the issues for our entire family over the years.
+Since Belle and Paws initially inspired the creation of this website, we’ve kept their names in the title.
+However, the site has evolved into a space where we share experiences, solutions, and online tools for our entire pet family over the years.

 Why A Website?

-AND we thought maybe we’d share some stories along the way.
+We also thought we’d share some heartwarming stories along the way—and thus, Belle’n’paws.com was born.

 Why Senior Pets?

-Senior pets can live full lives with hardly any issues.
-They can run, jump, and play just fine for years into their senior life.
-Above everything else, they all still have love to give.
+Many senior pets continue to live full, active lives with minimal issues.
+They can run, jump, and play comfortably well into their golden years.
+Above all else, they still have love to give.

 How to Use our Website

-If you like what you see, please share our website with your friends, with your family, and anyone that you think may benefit from the content here at our website or the resources that we link to.
+If you find our content valuable, please share our website with friends, family, and anyone who might benefit from the information or resources we provide.

 Thank you for visiting.